guigx7/react-google-auth-template/README.md

-# React Google Login Template
+# React Google Auth Template

 A simple starter template for implementing Google OAuth 2.0 authentication in a React + Vite + Tailwind v4 project.